Arielle-Milan/IP-Protection-Platform/README.md

 # IP Protection Platform
 ## Overview

-The WIPO IP Protection Platform is a comprehensive web-based solution that enables creators, startups, and innovators to protect their intellectual property through digital timestamping using SHA-256 hashing, blockchain verification for immutable ownership records, automated infringement detection, and AI-powered similarity search.
+The IP Protection Platform is a comprehensive web-based solution that enables creators, startups, and innovators to protect their intellectual property through digital timestamping using SHA-256 hashing, blockchain verification for immutable ownership records, automated infringement detection, and AI-powered similarity search.

-This project was developed as a final-year BSc IT (Security and Network Engineering) project and is submitted for WIPO internship consideration.

 ## Features